gorango/flowcraft/docs/api-reference/workflow.md

 ## Error Types

 - `WorkflowError`: A custom error wrapper that provides context about a failure (`nodeName`, `phase`, `originalError`).
+- `FatalWorkflowError`: A subclass of `WorkflowError` that signals a non-recoverable failure, causing the entire workflow to halt immediately.
 - `AbortError`: The error thrown when a workflow is cancelled via an `AbortSignal`.